 Another message.
 Yes, another message about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
 Influenza.
 RSV.
-Just seeing the words is enough to send moms and dads into a panic.
-The CDC said that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
+Just reading the words is enough to send mamas and dadas into a panic.
+The CDC reported that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
 So what do you do to help make sure your family is safe?

 Understand Indoor Air Pollution